fatuhoku/cabal-teamcity-plugin/README.markdown

 There are a good number of issues with this plugin which arise from a single implementation detail of the plugin.
-All the trouble comes from the fact that the plugin was written to be _unintrusive_ to either the Cabal or test-framework projects.
-This design decision meant that it was difficult or simply impossible to provide build progress information using TeamCity's [TeamCity service messages][], the preferred way of reporting such information.
+All the trouble comes from the fact that the plugin was written to be _unintrusive_ to either the Cabal or [test-framework][] projects.
+This design decision meant that it was difficult or simply impossible to provide build progress information using TeamCity's [TeamCity service messages][] the preferred way of reporting such information.
 This plugin instead relies on parsing and matching lines of build output to recover the structure of the build, which brings about many limitations to the level of integration possible: